DHTMLX/docs-diagram/docs/api/data_collection/getitem_method.md

 @signature: {`getItem(id: Id): T;`}

 @params:

-- id		string,number		the id of a selected item
+`id: string | number` - the id of a selected item

 @returns:

-- shape    	object      	the object of an item
+The object of an item.

 @example:
 var shape = diagram.data.getItem(123);

 @descr: